antaldaniel/dataandlyrics/content/post/2020-10-27-why-start-music-observatory/index.md

 The fragmentation of data makes these players easy prey in the era of big data.
 Companies who monopolise big datasets first and create [weapons of math destruction](https://blogs.scientificamerican.com/roots-of-unity/review-weapons-of-math-destruction/) in the forms of algorithms that work for them, can take an unusually large share of the money created throughout the value chain.
 Proprietary, uncontrolled, big data trained algorithms reinforce inequality --- this makes Google’s YouTube, Spotify, but also Netflix in films or Amazon in books so powerful against its competitors, but also against competition regulators or suppliers --- in this case songwriters, video producers, filmmakers, book publishers and authors.
 If their algorithm works against a creator, the creator is doomed, because half of the global sales are driven by secret algorithms.

-## From hierarchical planning to open collaboration
+## Music Has Data, But You Need A Map

 Scattered industries tend to be riddled with conflicts of interests.
 While working with royalty collection management societies in the last 7 years I often saw that songwriters, producers and performers are often fighting each other for slices of the pie that is just too small.
 That means that national members of CISAC (GESAC in Europe), IFPI, and AEPO-ARTIS often do not share data with each other, although their income is below any legally acceptable threshold.
 They have individually very rich datasets that in many jurisdictions just never meet.
 Labels, small publishers are so little organizations that they do not have a data scientist, let alone a dedicated IT person, or even an HR professional to hire the services of data scientists.

 We were able to collect at least 70% of the information content of the planned European Music Observatory, and far more, than most of the 50 data observatories we examined in Europe, because we took an approach inspired in open source software development: continuous opt-in, opt-out data integration, focusing on the synergies that partners can achieve, instead of aiming at endless discussions and compromises on sharing data.
 We never take away proprietary data from anybody, we just connect data among partners, and enrich it with open data.

+From hierarchical planning to open collaboration

-## Big data vs much small data, research automation
+## Big Data vs Small Datasets, Research Automation

 Most music organization employ 1-5 people, and even the largest national organization, like collective management organizations, fall under the EU definition of *small- and medium sized enterprises*.
 They do not have data scientists, market researchers, forecasters.
 They are small organizations with small research budgets and very little time for researching.

-[x] We automated most of the research tasks, to make it less costly, less error-prone, and require less labour input.
-We can automate most of the data collection, data processing, imputation, validation, documentation, reporting, even some modeling.
+* [x] We automated most of the research tasks, to make it less costly, less error-prone, and require less labour input.
+We can automate most of the data collection, data processing, imputation, validation, documentation, reporting, even some modelling.

-[x] We invested into harvesting the vast open data of the European Union and its member states.
+* [x] We invested into harvesting the vast open data of the European Union and its member states.
 In the EU, most taxpayer funded research data is freely available, but at a cost of significant data reprocessing cost.
-If the data was originally collected to calcualte to inflation or monitor tax revenues, it needs to be significantly altered for the music industry to be useful.
+If the data was originally collected to calculate to inflation or monitor tax revenues, it needs to be significantly altered for the music industry to be useful.

-[x] We automated the connection of many small data sources and open data.
+* [x] We automated the connection of many small data sources and open data.
 We can create big data from much small data, and deploy analytics, algorithms on collective datasets.

 <img src="digital_gap_2018.jpg" width="90%" alt="Difference between potential market (household cultural spending) and actual digital music revenues" title="Closing the royalty gap in Europe" />